 View Professor Coben's research: SSRN Author Page -- James Coben

-Professor Coben has published numerous ADR related articles and is co-author of the third edition of Mediation: Law Policy & Practice (West 2012-13), a founding editor of 谈判 Tán Pàn: The Chinese-English Journal on Negotiation, and co-editor of Educating Negotiators for a Connected World: Volume 4 in the Rethinking Negotiation Teaching Series (DRI Press 2013); Assessing Our Students, Assessing Ourselves: Volume 3 in the Rethinking Negotiation Teaching Series (DRI Press 2012); Venturing Beyond the Classroom: Volume 2 in the Rethinking Negotiation Teaching Series (DRI Press 2010); and Rethinking Negotiation Teaching: Innovations for Context and Culture (DRI Press 2009).
+Professor Coben has published numerous ADR related articles and is co-author of the Thomson Reuters trial practice series treatise Mediation: Law Policy & Practice (2014-15), a founding editor of 谈判 Tán Pàn: The Chinese-English Journal on Negotiation (CCH Hong Kong), and co-editor of Educating Negotiators for a Connected World: Volume 4 in the Rethinking Negotiation Teaching Series (DRI Press 2013); Assessing Our Students, Assessing Ourselves: Volume 3 in the Rethinking Negotiation Teaching Series (DRI Press 2012); Venturing Beyond the Classroom: Volume 2 in the Rethinking Negotiation Teaching Series (DRI Press 2010); and Rethinking Negotiation Teaching: Innovations for Context and Culture (DRI Press 2009).
 Together with colleague Peter N. Thompson, Professor Coben created the Mediation Case Law Project -- a systematic attempt to catalogue litigation trends about mediation, as well as produce and distribute innovative teaching videos, and other resources to ADR academics, practitioners, and trainers.